poeml/mirrorbrain/trunk/docs/installation/source.rst

           This matters if several MirrorBrain instances are set up in one Apache.
 If the database connection string is identical in different virtual hosts, mod_dbd may fail to associate the connection string with the correct virtual host.
+A possible workaround is to use differing values in connect_timeout.